 Newton was born in 1725 in London to a Puritan mother who died two weeks before his seventh birthday, and a stern sea-captain father who took him to sea at age 11.
 After many voyages and a reckless youth of drinking, Newton was impressed into the British navy.
 After attempting to desert, he received eight dozen lashes and was reduced to the rank of common seaman.

 While later serving on the Pegasus, a slave ship, Newton did not get along with the crew who left him in West Africa with Amos Clowe, a slave trader.
 Clowe gave Newton to his wife Princess Peye, an African royal who treated him vilely as she did her other slaves.
 On stage, Newton’s African adventures and enslavement are a bit more flashy with the ship going down, a thrilling underwater rescue of Newton by his loyal retainer Thomas, and an implied love affair between Newton and the Princess.

 The stage version has John’s father leading a rescue party to save his son from the calculating Princess, but in actuality, the enterprise was undertaken by a sea captain asked by the senior Newton to look for the missing John.
 (In the show, the elder Newton is wounded during the battle for his son’s freedom and later has a tearful deathbed scene with John on board ship.)

 During the voyage home, the ship was caught in a horrendous storm off the coast of Ireland and almost sank.
 Newton prayed to God and the cargo miraculously shifted to fill a hole in the ship’s hull and the vessel drifted to safety.
 Newton took this as a sign from the Almighty and marked it as his conversion to Christianity.
 He did not radically change his ways at once, his total reformation was more gradual.
-"I cannot consider myself to have been a believer in the full sense of the word, until a considerable time afterwards,” he later wrote.
+"I cannot consider myself to have been a believer in the full sense of the word, until a considerable time afterward,” he later wrote.
 He did begin reading the Bible at this point and began to view his captives with a more sympathetic view.